+Step 1 Pick up the handset.

-- Step 2 Press PrecLevel. - Step 3 Select a priority level for the call. - Step 4 (Optional) Enter your credentials on the authorization screen. - Step 5 Enter the destination number.
+Step 2 Press PrecLevel.

+Step 3 Select a priority level for the call.

+Step 4 (Optional) Enter your credentials on the authorization screen.

+Step 5 Enter the destination number.
 You see the precedence level icon on the phone screen and you hear the precedence ringback tone.